mstksg/inCode/copy/entries/five-point-haskell-1.md

 ### Phantom Powers

-Phantom types gives us a _lot_ of low-hanging fruits to preventing inadvertent bad usages.
+Phantom types give us a _lot_ of low-hanging fruit for preventing inadvertent bad usages.

-The [2017 DigitalOcean outage][digitalocean] outage, for example, partially about the wrong environment credentials being used.
+The [2017 DigitalOcean outage][digitalocean], for example, was partially about the wrong environment credentials being used.

 [digitalocean]: https://www.theregister.com/2017/04/11/database_deletion_downed_digital_ocean_last_week/